Splamy/TS3AudioBot/README.md

 ### Compilation
 Before we start: _If you know what you are doing_ you can alternatively compile each dependency referenced here from source/git by yourself, but I won't add a tutorial for that.

-Download the git repository with `git clone https://github.com/Splamy/TS3AudioBot.git`.
+Download the git repository with `git clone --recurse-submodules https://github.com/Splamy/TS3AudioBot.git`.

 #### Linux
 1. See if you have NuGet by just executing `nuget`.
 If not, get `NuGet.exe` with `wget https://dist.nuget.org/win-x86-commandline/latest/nuget.exe`